 What is CEPIA?

 The Cardiac Electrophysiology Institute of Australasia is an independent Registered Training Organisation (RTO) dedicated to the education and training of medical professionals in cardiac electrophysiology throughout the world.
 The CEPIA faculty is composed of respected electrophysiologists from throughout Australia, and course input is derived from electrophysiologists, physiologists, scientists, technicians and industry representatives throughout the world.

 Who should attend the CEPIA Graduate Diploma of Cardiac Electrophysiology?

 The CEPIA Graduate Diploma of Cardiac Electrophysiology is specifically tailored for allied professionals, nurses performing the technician role, EP registrars and fellows practicing in cardiac electrophysiology.
 It is designed to teach all there is to know about cardiac electrophysiology, from basic anatomy to advanced 2D and 3D mapping techniques, with an emphasis on the analysis of intracardiac recordings.
 Theoretical and practical skills shall be taught, endowing participants with the ability to perform any diagnostic or invasive electrophysiologic procedure, from syncope studies to atrial fibrillation ablation procedures.

 Can I take online assessments without enrolling in the course?

 No, online assessments can only be taken by registered participants of the CEPIA Graduate Diploma of Cardiac Electrophysiology.

-Can I obtain a Graduate Diploma totally online (is attendance at modules really necessary)?
+Can I obtain a Graduate Diploma totally online?

 Is it possible to attend the CEPIA Graduate Diploma of Cardiac Electrophysiology if I do not actually perform EPS?